healeycodes/tools/README.md

 This is a learning project and a chance to take ownership over the common terminal tools I rely on every day.

-I hope to add to this monorepo over time.
+I hope to add to this monorepo over time!

 ## Projects